Sirocco Studios

 Arcade

-Engaging analogue processes through image, design and jewellery, Sirocco Studios is a model for cultural discovery, cultivating experiences that value commitment and care. + Learn more
+Engaging analogue processes across image, design, and jewellery, Sirocco Studios is an art and design practice dedicated to creating experiences that value commitment and care. + Learn more

-Playful design and technical precision has always been part of our same process.
+Playful design and technical precision have always been part of our process.
 The jewellery is made from vitreous enamel and sterling silver, using techniques such as plique-à-jour and cloisonné.
 Designed for versatility, many pieces are double-sided or fully reversible.

 Richard Mensah models the Alboran Bracelet